mnevveryild/Book_Movie_Explorer/README.md

 # Book & Movie Explorer

-## Proje Açıklaması
+## Project Description
-**Book & Movie Explorer**, Java ile IntelliJ IDEA kullanılarak geliştirilmiş bir OOP projesidir.
+**Book & Movie Explorer** is an OOP project developed in Java using IntelliJ IDEA.
-Projede kitaplar ve filmlerden oluşan bir kütüphane (Netflix sınıfı) oluşturulur.
-Kullanıcı giriş yaparak bu kütüphanedeki içerikleri yönetebilir ve belirli sorgularla bilgi alabilir.

-Amaç:
-- En iyi film / kitapları görüntüleme,
-- En pahalı kitabı bulma,
-- Bir aktörün oynadığı tüm filmleri listeleme,
-- Skor ortalamalarına göre içerikleri karşılaştırma.
+The project creates a library (Netflix class) consisting of books and movies.
+Users can log in and manage the content in this library, as well as retrieve information through specific queries.

+### Goals
+- Display the best movies/books
+- Find the most expensive book
+- List all movies featuring a specific actor
+- Compare content based on average scores

 ---

-## Kullanılan Teknolojiler
+## Technologies Used
 - **Java**
 - **IntelliJ IDEA** (IDE)

+---

+## Features
+- Admin can add books, magazines, and poems
+- Users can register themselves and log in
+- Users can view available content
+- Users can rate and comment on content
+- Average scores are displayed next to each content